 The C/CAG Board approved the Countywide Congestion Relief Plan (CRP), which is a countywide deficiency plan to address these and future deficiencies.
-This Plan will relieve all San Mateo County jurisdictions - 20 cities and the County - from having to develop and implement individual deficiency plans for current Level of Service (LOS) changes and any that may be detected in future years, starting from July 1, 2002, resulting from roadway LOS monitoring.
-On December 9, 2010, the CRP was reauthorized for a term of four years (July 1, 2011 to June 30, 2015).
-The CRP was subsequently amended.
+This Plan will relieve all San Mateo County jurisdictions - 20 cities and the County - from having to develop and implement individual deficiency plans for current Level of Service (LOS) changes and any that may be detected in future years.
 An updated executive summary of the CRP is as follows.